 - you were disqualified from holding or obtaining a licence;

 - your right to drive in QLD was suspended; or

 - you never held a licence.

 An offence is committed under this section regardless of whether you were disqualified from obtaining a licence by a court or by the Department of Transport and Main Roads.

 Penalties for the offence of driving unlicensed will depend on the reason for being disqualified, suspended or unlicensed.

-If you are convicted of the offence, the court will be required to impose a mandatory disqualification period per Section 78(3) of the Transport Operations (Road Use Management) Act 1995.
-The Act also allows the Court to impose a fine and a term of imprisonment at their discretion.
+If you are convicted of the offence, the court will be required to impose a mandatory disqualification period per Section 78(3) of the Act.
+The Act also allows the court to impose a fine and a term of imprisonment at its discretion.
 The table below sets out the mandatory disqualification periods, and maximum fines and terms of imprisonment available.

 |Reason for Disqualification||Disqualification Periods||Maximum Fine||Maximum Imprisonment|